lyhistory/lyhistory.github.io/docs/vuepress/docs/software/database/postgresql_pgpool.md

 [all servers]# su - postgres
 [all servers]$ mkdir /var/lib/pgsql/archivedir

-//Then we edit the configuration file $PGDATA/postgresql.conf on server1 (primary) as follows.
+//Then we edit the configuration file $PGDATA/postgresql.conf on ~~server1 (primary)~~ all servers as follows.
 Enable wal_log_hints to use pg_rewind.
 Since the Primary may become a Standby later, we set hot_standby = on.

 listen_addresses = '*'
 archive_mode = on